AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 3. Fill the enclosure with fresh troops until all of the soldiers have been counted.

 The number of times that the enclosure is filled is the total number of soldiers in the army.
-In this case, the enclosure is filled 170 times, which means that there are 1,700,000 soldiers in the army.
+In this case, the enclosure is filled 170 times, which means that there are 1,700,000 soldiers in the military.

 Herodotus’ description of the Persian army is one of the most famous passages in his History.
 It is a reminder of the vast power and resources of the Persian Empire at the time.

-A.I., Xerses of Hellespont.
+Xerses of Hellespont.

 Xerxes and the Hellespont are two names that are inextricably linked together in history.
 Xerxes was the Persian king who invaded Greece in 480 BC, and the Hellespont is the narrow strait that separates Europe from Asia.